PRINTER FRIENDLY PDF

 The threat from naval mines was more significant to Coalition naval forces, and the U.S. Navy was ill-equipped to deal with it, despite the prevalence of mine warfare during the Tanker War, as when the USS Samuel B. Roberts (FFG 58) was nearly sunk by an Iranian mine on 14 April 1988.
 The United States deployed Sikorsky MH-53E Sea Dragon helicopters for countermine operations, sweeping narrow lanes at more than twice the speed of mine countermeasure vessels.
 After preliminary searches, the mine sweepers would follow.
 The USS Avenger (MCM 1), USS Impervious (MSO 449), USS Leader (MSO 490), and USS Adroit (MSO 509) comprised the U.S. mine counter-measures force, while the Royal Navy deployed the ocean survey ship HMS Herald (H 138) and five Hunt-class minesweepers: HMS Atherstone (M 38), HMS Cattistock (M 31), HMS Dulverton (M 35), HMS Hurworth (M 39), and HMS Ledbury (M 30).
 American mine sweeping got off to a slow start; Admiral Mauz considered antimine warfare a low priority, so American minesweepers were sent to the Persian Gulf against his objections.
 Crewed by temporarily assigned sailors and activated reservists, the ships had not trained together prior to the crisis, and as a result the mine countermeasures forces were not ready for operations until November.
 British vessels and other NATO nations’ mine countermeasures vessels were technologically superior to those of the United States.
 Admiral Arthur later remarked that “everybody in the world had better minesweepers out there than I did.”38

 As the air war moved forward, Navy and Marine planners on Admiral Arthur’s staff continued evaluating amphibious landing options, especially a landing on the coast of Kuwait in support of the Marine Corps offensive across the Saudi-Kuwaiti border.
 Rear Admiral Samuel J. Cox, who was then an assistant intelligence officer on Arthur’s staff, recalled the various Iraqi antiship capabilities listed above and how they had not yet been targeted during the air campaign: “Attrition of the primary threat systems is less than 5 percent.
 At the present rate of attrition, it will be sometime next year before we reach 50 percent.”
-As long as these threats remained essentially unaddressed, minesweeping operations in the northern Gulf could
+As long as these threats remained essentially unaddressed, minesweeping operations in the northern Gulf could not begin and amphibious operations would not be conducted.39

 The postwar Gulf War Airpower Survey, commissioned by the Air Force, claimed that 46 percent of all carrier strike sorties were launched at maritime targets in the first two weeks of the air campaign.
 It also found that the Iraqi surface fleet was neutralized by 2 February, but that the shore-based Silkworm sites remained a threat until the ground campaign began.
 These sites were difficult to confirm destroyed, and many decoy sites were suspected.
 Of the 45 strikes launched against Silkworm strikes, 80 percent occurred after 7 February.40